 file_version_restore

 Switch a file to any version - older or newer.
-No data is lost; it just changes which version is active.
+No data is lost; all versions are preserved.

 file_version_restore({ path: "src/index.html", version: 2 })